 IMAGINE SEEING YOUR LOVED ONES RESURRECTED

 Jesus said to her, “I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die.”
-John 11:25-26 (I believe that Jesus refers to the rapture and the resurrection in His words to the woman at the well.
+John 11:25-26 ( Jesus refers to the rapture and the resurrection in His words to the woman at the well.
 Some will die and be resurrected, some will be alive at His return.
 Jesus never misspoke in any way.)

 The Bible teaches us that everyone who dies will be resurrected.
 It is going to happen.
 All people who have died will one day be bodily resurrected as Jesus was.